Minor emergencies can be solved at home. The below can assist with some common orthodontic emergencies.

 It is normal to have a level of discomfort for 3-5 days after braces/aligners/removable appliances are inserted.
 After an adjustment, this period of discomfort may last for only 1-2 days.
 At times it can make eating uncomfortable.
 Discomfort is expected and temporary; soft foods will be preferred to chewy.
 Standard pain relief tablets of either Paracetamol or Ibuprofen, or a combination of both, can be effective.
 Please seek medical advice prior to taking.

 Braces and clear aligners may irritate your soft tissues and worsen or exacerbate episodes of mouth ulcers.
 These can appear around cheeks, lips, and tongue.
 Place a pea-sized amount of wax to the braces/aligner directly opposing the ulcer.
-A healing paste with topical anesthetic can be applied directly to the ulcer.
+A healing paste from the pharmacy with topical anesthetic can be applied directly to the ulcer.

 Irritation to soft tissues